realA10001986/Time-Circuits-Display/README.md

 In general, it is safe to power-down the TCD when it has been idle for 15 seconds or after it has been fake-powered-down.
 Try to avoid powering down the TCD
 - when it is clearly busy (such as when copying or renaming audio files);
-- within 15 seconds after changing audio volume through a Rotary Encoder or the display mode (World Clock, Room condition, geolocation, …),
+- within 15 seconds after changing the display mode (World Clock, Room condition, geolocation, …) or audio volume through a Rotary Encoder,
 - if [**_Make time travel persistent_**](#persistent--non-persistent-time-travels) is checked: in the first few seconds after a timetravel.

 ### Calendar system